Why I started this

-What do I write about here?
-I cover many different interests of mine, but my perspective starts from the view that we’re living through something of an inflection point.
-One of its defining features is a deep and widespread feeling of uprootedness, spurred by online life.
-One of its consequences is that collective stories about the future have fallen apart, and so few people believe what they once took for granted.1 If we look across all sources of authority, trust has fallen precipitously to new lows.2 And across published literature, mentions of distress and anxiety have risen parabolically to new highs.3 Additionally, if we look outward at world affairs, the next decade or two will likely end up defining the rest of the century, for better or worse.4
+Nowadays, shared stories about the future are commonly met with skepticism.
+Few people believe what they once took for granted.
+If we look across all sources of authority, trust has fallen precipitously to new lows.1 And across published literature, mentions of distress and anxiety have risen parabolically to new highs.2 Additionally, if we look outward at world affairs, the next decade or two will likely end up defining the rest of the century, for better or worse.3

 Volatile periods like today are defined by unknowns.
 Novel ways of thinking and living emerge, sometimes by accident.
-The word “novum” is defined as the potential for newness in culture, politics, and everyday life.5 Accelerating times like ours experience novum “in the extreme.”6 Given that we’re so overloaded with such feelings nowadays, I felt this was a nice name for my newsletter.
+The word “novum” is defined as the potential for newness in culture, politics, and everyday life.4 Volatile times like ours arguably experience novum “in the extreme.”5 Given that we’re so overloaded with such feelings nowadays, I felt this was a nice name for my newsletter.

-I write about what is unique to our time with a deep appreciation for how the past was lived.
+I like to write about what is unique to our time with an appreciation for how the past was lived.
 My approach tries to strike a balance between observational, literary, and historical perspectives.
 This helps to keep my writing fresh and engaging, bound to pique someone’s interest out there.

-This is just a brief summary of the inspiration behind this blog.
+This is just a brief summary of the inspiration behind this Substack.
 I discuss it in much more detail in my introductory essay which I recommend checking out:

 structure & posting schedule